IsaacCheng9/travel-buddy/CONTRIBUTING.md

 Each Python file in the [/views/](src/travel_buddy/views) directory represents a blueprint, which is registered in the main application in [app.py](src/travel_buddy/app.py).

+## Pull Requests

+Include the following information when submitting a pull request:

+- Overview of the changes
+  - Where needed, add explanations about what the changes will effect and why they were made.
+- Related issues
+  - Using the `This fixes {link to issue}` syntax will automatically close the issue once merged.

 ## Merge Strategy